EXCLUSIVE-G7 to discuss four versions of Russian diamond ban this week- sources

 India fears putting to much of an onus on its small and medium-sized producers if a harsher model is adopted.
 India's federal trade ministry did not immediately respond to a request for comment.

 "There are intense G7 technical calls on the traceability mechanism taking place now.
-We hope there can be a public announcement soon," a diplomatic source with knowledge of the matter said.
+We hope there can be a public announcement soon," a diplomat with knowledge of the matter said.

 The EU and the G7 have been looking at a Russian diamond ban since 2022 as part of its sanctions on Moscow over its invasion of Ukraine.

+De Beers, Alrosa's main competitor, said on Thursday that it supported the WDC's proposal but urged the G7 to engage Botswana, Namibia, South Africa, Angola and India to develop the framework with input from across the industry.

-After Moscow launched its invasion of Ukraine in February 2022, major jewellers, such as American brand Tiffany's, said they would no longer buy Russian diamonds.
+After Moscow launched its invasion of Ukraine in February 2022, major jewellers, such as U.S. brand Tiffany's, said they would no longer buy Russian diamonds.

-But without the cooperation of India, where most of the world's stones are cut, or without Belgium, whose city of Antwerp is the world's biggest diamonds trading centre, it's impossible to make sure that gems circulating between them and Dubai or Tel Aviv are not of Russian origin.
+But without the cooperation of India, where most of the world's stones are cut, or without Belgium, whose city of Antwerp is the world's biggest diamonds trading centre, it is impossible to make sure that gems circulating between them and Dubai or Tel Aviv are not of Russian origin.

 With all the global players involved, discussions have been slow even though diamonds, along with nuclear and liquefied natural gas, are among the few remaining significant revenue streams for Moscow that Western powers have not yet imposed full sanctions upon.